bardasoft/ConControls/README.md

 This library provides easy to use console UI controls.
 You can use it to quickly visualize results or progress of a console application without the overhead of creating a UI with frameworks like Windows Forms or WPF etc.

-An introduction/manual/howto can be found [here](docs/001%20Intro.md).
+A manual can be found [here](docs/Manual.md).

-The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls API documentation.chm](docs/ConControls%20API%20documentation.chm).
+The api documentation is a [Sandcastle](https://github.com/EWSoftware/SHFB) compiled html help file: [ConControls API documentation.chm](docs/ConControls.chm).

 ---